Rohit Mujumdar

 ππ» Dancing is one of my hobbies (a few of my dance videos).
 I am an avid practitioner of Yoga and an ardent promoter of mental health awareness.

-π€ I am an active member of the iNCRedible Toastmasters Club.
+π€ I am an active member of and VP of Public Relations for the iNCRedible Toastmasters Club.
 I am on Level 2 of the Presentation Mastery pathway.

 π§ Feel free to drop me an email or DM me on Twitter; I love making new friends and am always open to interesting conversations!